Interaction-Aware 4D Gaussian Splatting for Dynamic Hand-Object Interaction Reconstruction: Related Works

 \section{Related Works}

 \textbf{Hand Representation.} Early approaches \cite{ganerated3dhand_moncular, realtime_handposeshpae_2hoi} focused on estimating 2D or 3D keypoints from images.
 The introduction of statistical hand models like MANO \cite{mano} revolutionized parametric hand representation by jointly encoding pose, shape, and 3D vertices.
 Recent method \cite{pushing_nerual_rendering_rgb_based_dense3dhandpose} typically employs regression networks to predict MANO parameters directly from images and optimize shape parameters for alignment.
 However, these methods suffer from error propagation: initial MANO inaccuracies accumulate downstream, causing cascading reconstruction errors.
 To mitigate this, we propose a hand field to decouple hand deformation from strict MANO parameter dependencies.
+Recent works have extended hand modeling using neural and Gaussian representations~\cite{manus, harp_Karunratanakul_2023_CVPR, DyTact_Cong_2025_ICCV}.
+In contrast, our work targets prior-free, monocular, egocentric HOI reconstruction without requiring multi-view inputs or personalized templates.